Bentworth School District

+The Bentworth School District is a small, rural public school district located in southwestern Pennsylvania.
+Bentworth School District encompasses approximately 54 sqmi.
+It covers the boroughs of Bentleyville, Cokeburg, and Ellsworth as well as North Bethlehem Township and Somerset Township in Washington County, Pennsylvania.

 Schools

 The school system's name is a combination of the former public schools operated in Bentleyville (Bears) and Ellsworth (Tigers).
 The school's mascot, the Bearcat, is also a combination of those belonging to former schools.